f0nzie/matplotlib-with-rmarkdown/01-introduction.md

 <img src="01-introduction_files/figure-html/unnamed-chunk-5-1.png" width="90%" style="display: block; margin: auto;" /></div><br></div>

-## And also 3D
+## And also 3D ...

 Although in data science 3D plots are not recommended, if there is a compelling case where a 3D plot explains a discovery better than a 2D plot, then, it should be okay and justified.
-But the rule is *do not abuse of 3D*.
+But the rule is *not abusing of 3D*.
 What you are trying to convey is information per square centimeter of graphics.

 <div class=decocode><div style="background-color:#417FB1"><span style="font-size:90%;color:#FFD94C"><i class="fab fa-python"></i><b>Python</b></span>